Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Preliminaries

-Willem's fundamental lemma allows to represent every possible input-output trajectory of a discrete-time LTI system using the measurements of a single PE trajectory \cite{WillemsRapMarDe2005}.
-In \cite{LopezMuCDC2022}, a continuous-time version of Willems' lemma was introduced.
-Lemma \ref{lemdifeq} and Theorem \ref{thmctwill} below describe this result as it will be used in the remainder of this paper.
+In \cite{LopezMuCDC2022}, a continuous-time version of Willems' fundamental lemma \citep{WillemsRapMarDe2005} was introduced.
+Lemma~\ref{lemdifeq} and Theorem~\ref{thmctwill} below, which are special cases of \cite[Lemma~2]{LopezMuCDC2022} and \cite[Theorem~2]{LopezMuCDC2022}, describe this result for the particular case when PCPE inputs are used to excite the system and state measurements are available.
+This is the setting that we consider in the remainder of this paper.